 Sanctioning the TSA

-I answered a question on sanctioning the TSA on 5 December 2010.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on sanctioning the TSA on Philosophy in Action Radio on 5 December 2010.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Given the TSA's policies, is choosing to fly giving the sanction of the victim?

 My Answer, In Brief: To sanction something is to endorse it, and to unwillingly comply with force is not to sanction it.

 - Duration: 2:19

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!

 If you enjoy Philosophy in Action, please help us spread the word about it!
 Tell your friends about upcoming broadcasts by forwarding our newsletter.
 Link to episodes or segments from our topics archive.
 Share our blog posts, podcasts, and events on Facebook and Twitter.
 Rate and review the podcast in iTunes (M4A and MP3).
 We appreciate any and all of that!